LyceanEM/LyceanEM-Python/docs/source/paper.md

 ![Comparison of scattering parameters against normalised scattering angle. \label{fig:scatter2}](./_static/ReferenceReflectorComparisonNormalisedandModelShiftedp1d.png){ width=50% }

-The Time domain model also produces comparable results, as shown in Figure \autoref{fig:scatter3}
+The Time domain model also produces comparable results, as shown in Figure \autoref{fig:scatter3}, comparing the fast fourier transform of the time domain response (labelled 24GHz), and the frequency domain response (labelled FD) with the measurement.

 ![Comparison of scattering parameters against normalised scattering angle from both the time and frequency domain models. \label{fig:scatter3}](./_static/timedomaincomparison.png){ width=50% }